 Criterion Estimate and rationale Direct Plant life or health Impact score: E - significant at the regional level Grapholita delineana is not considered an important pest of hemp and hop in its known range because the area under cultivation has decreased; however, if the area under cultivation increases it may become an important pest of hemp and hop (AgroAtlas 2009a).
 Grapholita delineana lays eggs on leaves, stalks and inflorescences and, after hatching, young larvae skeletonize leaves for several days before they bore into petioles, branches and stalks.
 Feeding galleries within branches and stalks cause fusiform-shaped galls and splitting.
 Larvae feed on leaves for several days before boring into stems.
 Early-season larvae pupate within stems.
 The damage done by the borers is visible as trails on the stalk and the galls (AgroAtlas 2009a).
 Branches and stalks may break at galls (Miller 1982).
 Boring near the terminal shoot may kill the shoot and cause branching at that point.
-In warmer regions where two or more generations occur per year, late-season larvae pupate in curled leaves within buds, bound together by strands of silk.
-Grapholita delineana is responsible for causing 30-40% loss of hemp seed and 100% damage to the stalks of plants that survive develop galls of 1-2 cm at the larvae's entry and exit holes (AgroAtlas 2009a).
+In warmer regions where two or more generations occur per year, late-season larvae that hatch in the autumn will feed on leaves, flowers and seeds.
+Late-season larvae pupate in curled leaves within buds, bound together by strands of silk.
+Grapholita delineana is responsible for causing 30-40% loss of hemp seed and 100% damage to the stalks of Cannabis sativa plants in the Ukraine (Meijerman and Ulenberg 2000) and Romania (McPartland 2002).
+Young damaged host plants droop and wither and the stalks of plants that survive develop galls of 1-2 cm at the larvae's entry and exit holes (AgroAtlas 2009a).
 Destruction of growing-point results underdevelopment, deformation of stalk and formation of lateral shoots (AgroAtlas 2009a).
-Other aspects of the environment Impact score: A - indiscernible at the local level There are no known direct consequences of this pest on any other aspects of the There are no known direct consequences of this pest on any other aspects of the environment.
+Other aspects of the environment Impact score: A - indiscernible at the local level There are no known direct consequences of this pest on any other aspects of the environment.
 Its narrow host range may limit its impact upon other species and/or ecosystems.